There are a lot of adjectives to describe the Italian Greyhound: little, strong, agile, fast, smart, stubborn, loyal, and athletic top the list.

 These dogs are small but mighty, and we’ve just scratched the surface in terms of what you should consider about this breed if you’re looking to make one part of your family.
 Read on for 13 specific things to know about Italian Greyhounds.

-- Iggies are small dogs but don’t tell them that.
+- These dogs are small dogs but don’t tell them that.

-- Because of their body structure, you should not use a regular buckle collar to walk them.
+- Because of the Italian Greyhound body structure, you should not use a regular buckle collar to walk them.

 - Italian Greyhounds are sensitive to temperature.

-- There can be some serious health concerns for this breed.
+- There can be some serious health concerns for the Italian Greyhound.

-- Check this canine health site before adopting an Iggie.
+- Check this canine health site before adopting an Italian Greyhound.

-- They have been treasured by royalty through two centuries.
+- The Italian Greyhound has been treasured by royalty through two centuries.

 - Americans fell in love with Iggies too.

-- They are easy to care for and require moderate exercise.
+- The Italian Greyhound is easy to care for and requires moderate exercise.